tkutcher/jgrade/README.md

 - Feedback for required files
   - In our autograder, we built in something that took a list of required files and created a visible test case worth 0 points of what files were missing - this helped students debug.
   - Could try and move some of this there.
+- Actual Observer pattern
+  - Allow for people to specify custom handlers whenever things like new graded test results are added
+  - Old "observer" terminology not really an observer